cypress-io/cypress-documentation/source/zh-cn/guides/getting-started/writing-your-first-test.md

 {% note danger Only Test Apps You Control %}
 Although in this guide we are testing our example application: {% url "`https://example.cypress.io`" https://example.cypress.io %} - you **shouldn't** test applications you **don't control**.
 Why?

-- They are liable to change at any Moment.js which will break tests.
+- They are liable to change at any moment which will break tests.
 - They may do A/B testing which makes it impossible to get consistent results.
 - They may detect you are a script and block your access (Google does this).
 - They may have security features enabled which prevent Cypress from working.